 Table of Contents

-People’s lives are run by scores, from GPA grades at school to FICO scores which differentiate people’s affordability and dictate if they can buy their dream home or “afford” a more expensive car.
 There are few types of credit scores, and the most popular ones are Vantage Score and FICO score (FICO bankcard score, FICO auto score, FICO personal finance score, and FICO installment loan score) which were designed by a publicly-traded data analytics company “Fair, Isaac and Company” based in San Jose, California in 1956.

 Is 600 FICO is a Bad Credit Score?

 Based on the below list, a 600 FICO score is a Fair score, which can still get you into a house based on Fannie Mae or Freddie Mac guidelines.
+It falls within the range of 580-669, which is considered to be fair credit.
+However, it is important to note that lenders may have different criteria and requirements, so it is always best to check with them directly.

 - 800-850 – Exceptional Score, only 21% of people in the U.S